-It used to be possible to be special— to sustain unique differences through time, relative to a certain sense of audience.
+It used to be possible to sustain unique differences through time and space, relative to a certain sense of audience.
 As long as you were different from the people around you, you were safe.

 But Internet and globalization fucked this up for everyone.
 In the same way that a video goes viral, so does potentially anything.
 The chance that you and Dua Lipa wish upon the same star is greater than ever.
 The assertion of individuality is a rite of passage, but generational branding strips youth of this power.
 Belonging to your generation becomes an inescapable truth — you’re a Pisces whether you believe in astrology or not.

 At the same time, responsibility for generational behavior is partial at the max.
 “It’s not you, it’s your whole generation”.

 For a while, age came wrapped up in a bundle of social expectations.
 We’re left using technological aptitude to divide the olds from the youngs — even though moms get addicted to Instagram, too.